leopard-ai/betty/README.md

 ```

 Since `Engine` manages the whole MLO program, you can also perform a global validation stage within
 it.
-All involved problems of the MLO program can again be accessed with their names.
+All problems that comprise the MLO program can again be accessed with their names.
 ```python
 class HPOEngine(Engine):
     # set up global validation